iossifovlab/gpf/userdocs/administration/getting_started.rst

 section available.

-Getting started with de Novo gene sets
+Getting started with de novo gene sets
 ######################################

-To generate de Novo gene sets, you can use the ``generate_denovo_gene_sets.py`` tool.
+To generate de novo gene sets, you can use the ``generate_denovo_gene_sets.py`` tool.
 Similar to :ref:`reports_tool` above, you can use the ``--show-studies`` and ``--studies`` option.

-By default the de Novo gene sets are disabled.
-If you want to enable them for a specific study or dataset you need to update the configuration and add a section that enable the de Novo gene sets:
+By default the de novo gene sets are disabled.
+If you want to enable them for a specific study or dataset you need to update the configuration and add a section that enable the de novo gene sets:

 .. code-block:: yaml